WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Architecture

-Much of the devployments arcatecure of IETF media designs are based on a distributed controller for the media stack that is running peer to peer in each cleint.
-Nearly all deployments, by they a cloud based conferncing systems or an enterprise PBX, use a central controller that acts as an SBC to try and controll each client.
-The goal here would be an depoyment acetecture that
+Much of the deployments architecture of IETF media designs are based on a distributed controller for the media stack that is running peer to peer in each client.
+Nearly all deployments, by they a cloud based conferencing systems or an enterprise PBX, use a central controller that acts as an SBC to try and controll each client.
+The goal here would be an deployment architecture that

-* support a single controller that controlled all the device in a given conerence or call.
+* support a single controller that controlled all the device in a given conference or call.
 The controller could be in the cloud or running on one of the endpoints.

-* deisgn for multy party confernce calls first and treat 2 party calls as a specialed sub case of that
+* design for multi party conference calls first and treat 2 party calls as a specialed sub case of that

-* design with the asumption that an ligth weight SFU (Switched Forwarding Unit) was used to distribute media for confernce calls.
+* design with the assumption that an light weight SFU (Switched Forwarding Unit) was used to distribute media for conference calls.

 # Connectivity Layer